 - Parts of Dallam County — the Dallam County PGMA;

 - Parts of El Paso County — the El Paso County PGMA;

-- Northern Bexar County — the Northern Bexar County PGMA;
+- Northern Bexar County — added to the Hill Country PGMA;

 - Bosque, Coryell, Hill, McLennan, and Somervell Counties — the Central Texas – Trinity Aquifer – PGMA; and,

 - Collin, Cooke, Dallas, Denton, Ellis, Fannin, Grayson, Hood, Johnson, Montague, Parker, Tarrant, and Wise Counties — the North-Central Texas – Trinity and Woodbine Aquifers – PGMA.

 Ten study areas were determined not to be PGMAs: